vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-usage.md

 ## Authenticating API requests

-When developing with VTEX IO, instead of using an `appKey` and `appToken` pair, you must use a `VTEX ID token` to call APIs.

-To generate a unique and temporary token for VTEX IO, run the following command:
+You can also use the VTEX IO CLI to generate a unique and temporary [user token](https://developers.vtex.com/vtex-rest-api/docs/getting-started-authentication#user-token), which can be useful when running tests with VTEX APIs.

+To do this, run the following command:

 ```shell
 $ vtex local token
 ```

-The token will be automatically copied to the clipboard.
+The token will be automatically copied to the clipboard and can authenticate requests for 24h.
+Learn more about [user tokens](https://developers.vtex.com/vtex-rest-api/docs/getting-started-authentication#user-token).

+> ⚠️
+>
+> The authentication of VTEX IO apps operations does not require this token.
+If you are developing VTEX IO apps, see the guide [App authentication](https://developers.vtex.com/vtex-rest-api/docs/getting-started-authentication#app-authentication).

 ## Learning more about a command